FIGURE 7

 Question 1: Is composition a universal power?

-Question 2: Does the magnitude of composition consist in majority,
+Question 2: Does the magnitude of composition consist in majority, or plurality?

 Solution: [Composition, form, matter.][Beginning, end, majority.]